 In the Great Lakes region, everyone is waiting for that winter ice to break, the joyous sign that spring has finally come to the region.
 Ironically, reliable ice on the Great Lakes is a good thing, an indicator of a healthy climate and a healthy ecosystem.

 A large outdoor video kiosk on Public Square will broadcast the feeds all winter long, supported by a commission from LAND Studio (as a part of LANDFORM).
-A solo exhibition nearby at SPACES Gallery will provide an immersive viewing of the piece in a gallery setting (as a part of the R+D Artist program).
+A solo exhibition nearby at SPACES Gallery provides an immersive viewing of art pieces derived from the feeds in a gallery setting (as a part of the R+D Artist program).